cpldcpu/SimPad/README.md

 ### [Hardware](Hardware/)

-Programmer for Padauk MCU based on Arduino Nano, currently living on a breadbord.
+Experimental programmer for Padauk MCU based on Arduino Nano, currently living on a breadbord.
+Not ready for production use, but can maybe serve es a reference.
 See folder for a description of shortcomings.

+If you are in need of a programmer for the Padauk MCU, please check out the [EasyPDKProg](https://github.com/free-pdk/easy-pdk-programmer-hardware).

 ### [Firmware](Firmware/)